John Loder (actor): Freelance

 Loder freelanced as an actor.
 He had support roles in The Hairy Ape (1944), and Abroad with Two Yanks (1944), then had a lead part in some B films: The Brighton Strangler (1945), Jealousy (1945), A Game of Death (1945) (a remake of The Most Dangerous Game), and The Wife of Monte Cristo (1946).

 He supported in an A film, One More Tomorrow (1946) and appeared opposite then-wife Hedy Lamarr in Dishonored Lady (1947).
 Loder then appeared in a minor Broadway hit in For Love or Money (1947–48).
 Around this time he began to focus increasingly on business as opposed to acting.

 Later career

 Loder's later film appearances included British films The Story of Esther Costello (1957), Small Hotel (1957), and Gideon's Day (1958).
 His last film was The Firechasers (1971).

 Personal life, marriages and children

 He was unmarried when he fathered his first son.
 The boy followed his father to Eton and served in the Grenadier Guards.
 He later became a theatrical and literary agent, and was married three times.
-His last marriage was to British actress Hilary Tindall (1938–1992).
+Loder's son, Robin Lowe, was married to British actress Hilary Tindall (1938–1992).
 She played Ann Hammond in the 1970s BBC TV series The Brothers.

 In 1932 Loder was named in the divorce proceedings of Wanda Holden and Charles Baillie-Hamilton, a former MP.

 Loder was married five times; two of his wives were actresses.